After a popular Python package was compromised, it raises questions about software supply chain attacks on the open source ecosystem.

 The Register, and other publications, have framed this this as an evolving supply chain attack strategy.

-This malicious activity is part and parcel of the weaponization of open source, says Steve Judd, Senior Solutions Architect at Jetstack, a Venafi company.
+This malicious activity is part and parcel of the weaponization of open source, says Steve Judd, Senior Solutions Architect at Jetstack, now Venafi.

 “This attack on PyPI’s ‘ctx’ has the potential to be extremely damaging to companies globally…With the open source solution being downloaded over 20,000 times a week, it’s easy to see how an attack like this might spread rapidly,” Judd said.